Working with ministerial offices

 A Departmental Liaison Officer (DLO) is a public servant who is temporarily placed in a minister's office (MO).
 They act as a conduit between their department and the MO.

-Information on the allocation of Department of Social Services DLOs to portfolio ministers is provided in the table below.
+Information on the allocation of our DLOs to portfolio ministers is provided in the table below.
 This information is updated twice a year.

 MinisterDLO allocation and classification